 CNA Institute for Public Research (IPR) Ongoing COVID‑19 Work

 Analysts from CNA's Center for Public Health Preparedness and Resilience have been onsite with the District of Columbia Department of Health since March to support the city's COVID‑19 response.
 This effort includes response and vaccine planning, testing, data collection and analysis, and incident response coordination with other DC agencies.
-Prior relevant work that CNA has supported for DC Health includes plan development for:
+Related work for DC Health includes:

 - Epidemiological investigations and contact tracing

 - Response to Ebola and other viral hemorrhagic fevers